ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

 Perhaps the most common fixed-length vector representation for texts is the ***bag-of-words*** or bag-of-n-grams due to its simplicity, efficiency and often surprising accuracy.
 However, the bag-of-words (BOW) representation has many disadvantages:

-First, the word order is lost, and thus different sentences can have exactly the same representation, as long as the same words are used.
+*   First, the word order is lost, and thus different sentences can have exactly the same representation, as long as the same words are used.
 Example: “The food was good, not bad at all.” vs “The food was bad, not good at all.”.
 Even though bag-of-n-grams considers the word order in short context, it suffers from data sparsity and high dimensionality.

-In addition, Bag-of-words and bag-of-n-grams have very little sense about the semantics of the words or more formally the distances between the words.
+*   In addition, Bag-of-words and bag-of-n-grams have very little sense about the semantics of the words or more formally the distances between the words.
 This means that words “powerful”, “strong” and “Paris” are equally distant despite the fact that semantically, “powerful” should be closer to “strong” than “Paris”.

-Humans don’t start their thinking from scratch every second.
-As you read this article, you understand each word based on your understanding of previous words.
+*   Humans don’t start their thinking from scratch every second.
+As you read this article, **you understand each word based on your understanding of previous words**.
 Traditional neural networks can’t do this, and it seems like a major shortcoming.
-Bag-of-words and bag-of-n-grams as text representations does not allow to keep track of long-term dependencies inside the same sentence or paragraph.
+Bag-of-words and bag-of-n-grams as text representations do not allow to keep track of long-term dependencies inside the same sentence or paragraph.

-Another disadvantage of modeling sequences with traditional Neural Networks (e.g. Feedforward Neural Networks) is the fact of not sharing parameters across time.
+*   Another disadvantage of modeling sequences with traditional Neural Networks (e.g. Feedforward Neural Networks) is the fact of not sharing parameters across time.
 Let us take for example these two sentences : "On Monday, it was snowing" and "It was snowing on Monday".
 These sentences mean the same thing, though the details are in different parts of the sequence.
 Actually, when we feed these two sentences into a Feedforward Neural Network for a prediction task, the model will assign different weights to "On Monday" at each moment in time. ***Things we learn about the sequence won’t transfer if they appear at different points in the sequence.***
 Sharing parameters gives the network the ability to look for a given feature everywhere in the sequence, rather than in just a certain area.